-- To ensure appropriate behaviour and language throughout the school; in line with the above expectations. - To encourage and praise effort in both work and behaviour. - To ensure a whole school approach to discipline is consistently applied by all staff. - To provide parents with an overview of the school's disciplinary procedures. - To provide a system of rewards to encourage good behaviour and to try to reverse continuous or habitual poor behaviour by using positive strategies consistently. - To ensure a safe, caring and happy school. - To promote good citizenship. - To promote self-discipline. - To prevent bullying and racism (please refer also to the anti-bullying and anti-racism policies).
+- To ensure appropriate behaviour and language throughout the school - To encourage and praise effort in both work and behaviour. - To ensure a whole school approach to discipline is consistently applied by all staff. - To provide parents with an overview of the school's disciplinary procedures. - To provide a system of rewards to encourage good behaviour and to try to reverse continuous or habitual poor behaviour by using positive strategies consistently. - To ensure a safe, caring and happy school. - To promote good citizenship. - To promote self-discipline. - To prevent bullying and racism (please refer also to the anti-bullying and anti-racism policies).